The Revised Fees and Costs Disclosure Regime Under RG 97

 - administration and custodial agreements

-- dealing with and advising on interventions and requisitions by regulators
+- dealing with and advising on interventions and requisitions by regulators;

-- the restructure of superannuation arrangements including successor fund transfers, mergers and outsourcing arrangements
+- the restructure of superannuation arrangements including successor fund transfers, mergers and outsourcing arrangements;

-- AFS licence and RSE licence obligations, and
+- AFS licence and RSE licence obligations; and

-- advice, management and process for death benefit distribution.
+- Advice, management and process for death benefit distribution.

-Senior Manager, Financial Services Law, Ernst & Young
+Director, Financial Services Law, Ernst & Young

 Kathy advises financial service clients on all types of issues including: